Pug-php

 Install

-First you need composer if you have'nt yet: https://getcomposer.org/download/
+First you need composer if you haven't yet: https://getcomposer.org/download/

 Then run: